elixir-europe/elixir-smp-lesson/episodes/introduction.md

 >
 > **Solution**:
 > On the SMP webpage, click on Projects on the left menu.
 You will end up on a page where you can create your SMP project.
 Give a name to your project and choose the Software Mangement Plan as Knowledge Model.
 > The list of stages will appear.
 If and only if you want to fill in the SMP for a given stage(s), select it (them).
-However, if you want to use all questions, do not select any question tag.
+However, if you want to use all questions, do not select any stage.
 > When you're done, click on Save.
 > In answering questions, you may want to use the TODO and/or "comment" functionality.
-You may add a TODO if you want to remember, e.g., you have to revise one or more of your answers.
+You may add a TODO if you want to remember, e.g., revising one or more of your answers.
 > >